Feed, Sleep, Poop, Love Info & Registration

 Week 3.
 Sleep! – What’s normal, and how does everyone get the rest they need?

 Week 4.
 Sleep 2 – Making change when change needs to happen.
-Supporting our babies and children through their big emotions
+Supporting our babies and children through their big emotions around change

 Week 5.
 Baby-led Pottying and other fun green parenting projects.
 Helping babies and toddlers get comfortable on the potty and other ways to minimize single use items (we do have a planet to save for these children).